-Managing Director, Bain Capital Double Impact
+Managing Director, Bain Capital

 Stephen Squinto, Ph.D.

-Venture Partner, OrbiMed
+Executive Partner, OrbiMed Advisors LLC

-Stephen Squinto, Ph.D., joined SpringWorks Therapeutics at launch in 2017 and is acting head of research and development.
-Steve is a venture partner with OrbiMed who brings over 25 years of biotechnology industry experience.
-Steve was a co-founder of Alexion Pharmaceuticals and recently served as its executive vice president and chief global operations officer.
-Prior to 2013, he was Alexion’s global head of research and development.
-From 1988 to 1992, Steve held various positions at Regeneron Pharmaceuticals.
-Prior to Regeneron, he held a joint academic position at both the Tulane University and LSU Medical Schools.
+Steve joined SpringWorks at the company’s launch in 2017 and served as Acting Head of Research and Development through April 2021.
+He is currently a venture partner with OrbiMed who brings over 25 years of biotechnology industry experience.
+Steve was also a co-founder of Alexion Pharmaceuticals, Inc. and served as its Executive Vice President and Chief Global Operations Officer.
+Prior to this role, he was Alexion’s Global Head of Research and Development.
+From 1988 to 1992, Steve held various positions at Regeneron Pharmaceuticals, Inc. Prior to Regeneron, he held a joint academic position at both the Tulane University and LSU Medical Schools.
 He is a recipient of numerous honors and awards from academic and professional organizations for his scientific work.